-If you follow this blog, you know that I like bold flavors, and if there is a dish that has an ingredient in the title, I want that flavor to be prominent.
-So, when I make a poppyseed cake, I make the poppiest cake.
-When I make a poppy bread, I make the poppiest bread.
-When you say chocolate babka, I say DOUBLE chocolate babka.
+Y’all know I like my bold flavors; if there is a dish that has an ingredient in the title, I want that flavor to be prominent.

 To make these you pour your berries onto a tray and roast them in the oven for at least half an hour.
 As they bake the water evaporates and the sugars concentrate as does the flavor.
 For this recipe, I ask you to roast about 3-4 cups of berries to ensure we get 1 cup of puree, if you have leftover you can swirl it into the top of the cheesecake.
 If you have even more leftover, well it’s great on top of pancakes, french toast, ice cream, anything!

 They will take about a half an hour to roast, mid-way you’ll want to use the back of a spoon to squish them.
 Once they are all soft and have released their juices, you’ll puree the berries.
 Don’t worry about the seeds yet, those will get taken out at a later stage.

 Once your cookies are ground this is as simple as melting butter and stirring it with the crumbs and a bit of powdered sugar.
 It should hold together but not be overly greasy when you squeeze the mix.
 Press down on the crumb bits, to create an even layer.
 If you are making this as a round cake you’ll want to press some of the crumbs up the sides.